-Benefits of Real Estate Investments vs. the Stock Market
+Benefits of Commercial Real Estate Investments vs. the Stock Market in 2019

 Many times I hear from friends and clients that they are concerned with today’s stock market.
 They have concerns over the volatility, the time and energy to monitor, or the costs that they incur to have someone monitor their portfolio for them.
 An alternative to the stock market is, of course, real estate investments.
 Real estate investments offer many advantages over the stock market, including: monthly income, tax benefits through depreciation, long term appreciation, and the use of leverage to increase returns.

 Most real estate investments are acquired with the idea of income via cash flow.
 When getting financing on a property, the lender will also underwrite the viability of the investment and the return via cash flow.
 In today’s market an investor can expect a straight cash flow from their commercial real estate investment ranging from 4.5% to 7.0%.
 This is assuming they were to pay all cash.
 In addition, an investor, looking at long term leases for a commercial property can expect annual rental increases averaging between 2.0-3.0%.
 Assuming an investment initially returns 5.0% cash on cash, no loan, and has annual net rental increases of 2.5%, the actual return, without any appreciation is a compounded 9.0%.
 Remember this number later when we compare it to average stock returns.